NxPKG/khulnasoft-docs/content/rules/reference/esc-deprecation.md

 ## Final remarks

-Some configurations currently done using ESC will not be directly available in any other Cloudflare product.
-In this rare situation, Cloudflare will discontinue the custom behavior currently obtained through ESC and work with you to help you understand alternative solutions for your use cases.
+Some configurations currently done using ESC will not be directly available in any other Khulnasoft product.
+In this rare situation, Khulnasoft will discontinue the custom behavior currently obtained through ESC and work with you to help you understand alternative solutions for your use cases.